UofT-Frosh-Orientation/orientation-website/README.md

 ## Technical Breakdown
 ### Frontend
+The design of the frontend can be found here: https://www.figma.com/file/nm0NklXCnOGmQQfugCk5i3/Frosh-Week-2022?node-id=0%3A1
 #### Components
 All components use the standard React functional component structure and require `PropTypes`.
 Components are located in the `./client/src/components`.
 Components are documented using storybook.
 You can read more about using storybook here: https://storybook.js.org/
 #### Assets